-5.6 SOHO LAN Implementation
+4.5 SOHO LAN Implementation

-Cat 5 Network wiring was retrofit after the house was built.
+Cat 5 Network wiring was installed after the house was built.
 Most rooms are equipped with two Ethernet drops, the office with four.
-The location of the LAN wiring closet is different from that used for phone wiring.
-A SMC 16-port unmanaged 10/100BaseT hub connects all LAN drops.
-If this were a new installation Cat5e wiring would be used with a 16-port Ethernet switch.
+Location of LAN wiring closet is different from that used for phone wiring.
+A SMC 16-port unmanaged 10/100BaseT hub connects LAN drops.
+If this were a new installation Cat5e wiring would be used with a 16-port Gigabit Ethernet switch.
 When purchasing a switch get one with more ports than required, networks tend to grow.

-I chose to reduce cost by terminating each horizontal LAN cable directly with a modular plug.
-Modular plugs are somewhat more difficult to install than receptacles so this is not for the faint of heart.
+I chose to reduce wiring cost by terminating each horizontal LAN cable directly with a modular plug.
+Modular plugs are more difficult to install than receptacles so this is not for the faint of heart.
 By doing so I eliminated the cost and space of the patch panel and patch cable.
 If you chose this method be sure to specify the correct plug.
 Contacts used with solid (facility cabling) are different than those used with stranded (patch cords) conductors.
 Use of incorrect contact will result in intermittent terminations.